-Item Uncertainties Effect if Actual Results Differ from Assumptions considerations such as uncertainty and risk.
-However, changes in the assumptions used could affect the fair value of the Council's assets and liabilities.
+Item Uncertainties Effect if Actual Results Differ from Assumptions changes in the assumptions used could affect the fair value of the Council's assets. management assumptions regarding sales values, market rental, yields and vacancy levels.
 Where Level 1 inputs are not available, the Council employs relevant experts to identify the most appropriate valuation techniques to determine fair value (for example for investment properties, the Council's chief valuation officer and external valuer).
-Information about the valuation techniques and inputs used in determining the fair value of the Council's assets and liabilities is disclosed in notes 14 and 15. sales values, market rental, yields and vacancy levels.
-Significant changes in any of the unobservable inputs would result in a significantly lower or higher fair value measurement for the Council's investment properties.
+The impact of the Covid-19 pandemic on fair Significant changes in any of the unobservable inputs would result in a significantly lower or higher fair value measurement for the Council's investment properties. values has been estimated based on the best available information, however, there remains an element of uncertainty within this which will not be resolved until the full economic impact of the pandemic is known.
 For the Council's equity investments, significant changes in any of the unobservable inputs would result in a significantly higher or lower fair value.
-As the equity investments relating to the Airport and Siglion have been elected as 'fair value through other comprehensive income', all movements in fair value will impact on gains and losses recognised in the Council's unusable reserves.
+As the equity investments relating to the Airport have been elected as 'fair Information about the valuation techniques and inputs used in determining the fair value of the Council's assets is disclosed in notes 14 and 15. value through other comprehensive income', all movements in fair value will impact on gains and losses recognised in the Council's unusable reserves.